Last Updated on by

 - What did (YOUR COMPANY) do best this year?
 What were (YOUR COMPANY) greatest triumphs?

-- What important bids or proposals did (YOUR COMPANY) loose this year?
-Why did (YOUR COMPANY) loose them?
+- What important bids or proposals did (YOUR COMPANY) lose this year?
+Why did (YOUR COMPANY) lose them?

 - Which target markets or customer groups created the least sales?
 Which created the least profits?

 - What were (YOUR COMPANY) greatest disappointments or failures?

 - Which customers or market segments achieved the least?
 What caused this “failure”

 - Weaknesses with respect to: Target market needs, wants & consumption trends